 Table 3 provides an overall program-level cost summary of Sewer System Improvement (SSIP) projects grouped by Facilities.
-It shows the Expenditures to Date, Current Approved Budget, Q1/FY23-24 Forecast Costs, Cost Variance between the Current Approved and Forecast Cost, and Variance Over Reporting Period.
-As shown in the Overall Program Total, the Current Approved Budget and the Current Forecast Cost is the same for SSIP.
+It shows the Expenditures to Date, Current Approved Budget, Q2/FY23-24 Forecast Costs, Cost Variance between the Current Approved and Forecast Cost, and Variance Over Reporting Period.
+The Current Approved Budget is \$6,187.6 million and the Current Forecast Cost is \$547.8 million over budget.
+This is mainly due to the Treatment Facilities and Flood Resilience Projects having a forecast more than the approved budget.